-Peter Ambs, MSL Advisor, leads government technology teams in scaling civic digitization and is the City of Phoenix Assistant CIO, where he is responsible for application delivery, utility technology, and data science solutions.
+Peter Ambs, MSL Advisor, is IT Director for Presbyterian Healthcare.
+He was formerly the City of Phoenix Assistant CIO, where he is responsible for application delivery, utility technology, and data science solutions.
 As the former CIO for the City of Albuquerque, he helped take the City to a #2 top Digital City for 2017 (as ranked by the Center for Digital Government).
 His interests include IoT, AI/ML, Blockchain, Big Data, DevOps, Cloud, and Cybersecurity, and the integration of energy and smart city systems.

 Astrid Atkinson, MSL Advisor, is the founder and CEO of Camus Energy, a startup providing market-based orchestration for the zero-carbon grid.
 She was previously Director of Software Engineering for Google Product Infrastructure, where she leads the teams building development frameworks for all products at Google and service-level infrastructure for server, client, frontend and plugin-based development.
 She has also served in similar capacities at Google in Search Infrastructure, Google Cloud, and Site Reliability Engineering, and is interested in the intersection of advanced data network and energy systems design.

 Jesse Berst, MSL Advisor, is Managing Director of Global Smart Energy, Inc., a strategic consulting firm.
 He is also the founder and Chairman of the Smart Cities Council, an industry coalition led by a dozen of the world’s top technology companies, including AT&T, Cisco, Electricite de France, General Electric, IBM, Itron, Microsoft and others.
 He was formerly Chief Analyst at SmartGridNews.com, the internet’s largest and highest-ranked smart grid site.